 While there’s no indication Amex Platinum Equinox perks will ever return, the Amex Centurion “Black” card added its own Equinox benefit at the end of 2019.
 The high-end fitness center’s Destination Access Membership is free to all Centurion cardholders.
 It includes access to all 100+ Equinox facilities throughout the U.S., Canada and Great Britain.
 The benefit has a $3,600 annual value.

-American Express typically does not waive annual fees entirely, but it may offer a side benefit to offset the Platinum card’s $550 annual fee.
+Call the retention line: You can ask Amex to waive the annual fee by calling (800) 452-3945.
+However, it’s important to understand that this approach may not be successful.
+American Express typically does not waive annual fees entirely, but it may offer a side benefit to offset the Platinum card’s $695 annual fee.
 Retention offers traditionally include statement credits, bonus points or spending bonuses.
-If there’s no offer, a customer can always cancel the card.
-Downgrading to an American Express card with a lower annual fee is also an option.… read full answer
+But make sure your account is in good standing before calling.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.